Mitral Valve Repair and Replacement

 Your healthcare provider will replace your poorly working mitral valve with an artificial valve.
 This will ensure that blood can flow into the left ventricle and then flow out to the body normally, without putting extra stress on the heart.
-The surgery is called “open” because it uses a traditional larger incision to expose the heart.
-This incision is larger than the incision used in minimally invasive mitral valve replacement surgery.
+The surgery is called “open” because it uses a traditional larger cut (incision) to expose the heart.
+This cut is larger than the one used in minimally invasive mitral valve replacement surgery.

 Why might I need an open mitral valve replacement?

 The procedure may be necessary if the mitral valve is working poorly.
 Surgical repair of the mitral valve is often possible, but sometimes the valve needs to be replaced.

 Mitral valve stenosis and mitral valve regurgitation (also known as mitral insufficiency) are two different types of problems that might need valve replacement.

 In mitral valve stenosis, the valve is unable to open fully, and less blood is able to move from the left atrium into the left ventricle.

 In mitral valve regurgitation, also called mitral valve insufficiency, the valve leaks.
 Some blood flows back into the left atrium instead of moving forward into the left ventricle.

 These valve problems can lead to such symptoms as fatigue, shortness of breath, fluid buildup in the lungs (pulmonary edema) or legs (edema), and heart paplpitations..
 If these symptoms become severe or the valve is severely damaged, surgery may be necessary.

 Both mitral stenosis and mitral regurgitation can result from general aging of the valve.
 Other causes of mitral valve disease include: